Vettvangur/Vettvangur.DictionaryHelper/README.md

 All dictionary items are fetched and inserted into concurrency dictionary cache on start up and will be accessible with an extension on Umbraco helper.

-Added value: Dictionary items can be created automaticly under specific parent key or by using namespacing to create a tree.
+Dictionary items can be created automaticly under specific parent key or by using namespacing to create a tree.

 ### Available on Nuget
 [Click here to go to nuget project page](https://www.nuget.org/packages/Vettvangur.DictionaryHelper/)